vbmobile/mobile-id-wallet-documentation/docs/index.md

     ```
     pod 'mobileid-wallet-sdk', '1.0.0'
     ```
-    2. Add MobileIdWalletSDK cocoapods repo as a source in your podfile:
+    2. Add cocoapods repo as a source in your podfile:
     ```
     source 'https://cdn.cocoapods.org/'
     ```